AtlantaBombing/.github/profile/README.md

 * **Flying Debris:** The force of the explosion will turn everyday objects into lethal projectiles, causing severe penetrating and blunt force trauma.
 * **Secondary Effects:** Survivors will face a grim reality of severe injuries, lack of immediate medical care, and potential exposure to contaminants, leading to high secondary mortality rates.
 Psychological trauma will be profound and lasting.

 Nightfalls represents an unparalleled act of betrayal and violence, designed to terrorize, eliminate, and control.
-Its imminent execution sometime after nightfall on June 1, 2025, poses an existential threat to the residents of southwest Atlanta and highlights the urgent need to expose and thwart the orchestrators of this horrific plan.
+Its imminent execution sometime after nightfall in the Spring of 2025, poses an existential threat to the residents of southwest Atlanta and highlights the urgent need to expose and thwart the orchestrators of this horrific plan.